 This displays a dialog box for editing the object you clicked.
-Double-clicking a
+Double-clicking a graphical element displays the element dialog box.
+For example, doubleclicking a bar displays the Bars dialog box.

 An interactive chart has access to the variables used to create it.
 Using the Assign Graph Variables dialog box, you can change variable assignments whenever the chart is activated.